 The meatballs are the star of this show so most of the effort goes into making them.
 You can even prepare them in advance and make the soup later.
 They freeze well.
 But honestly, once they’re done, the soup will be ready in no time!

 I did a little experimentation with the meatballs.
 Like all popular recipes, everyone has an opinion.
-I read what everyone had to say and came up with what worked for me.
-I liked the combination of 1 part pork to 2 parts beef for the meat.
+I read what everyone had to say and came up with what worked for me so I used the combination of 1 part pork to 2 parts beef for the meat.
 I used lots of ingredients to flavour the meatballs.
 And, I didn’t use any egg, the meatballs stayed together just fine.
 Make sure you use real Parmesan cheese, not the dry cardboard like substance.

 Some comments I noticed when comparing recipes were that the soup was too oily if you cooked the meatballs in the broth.
 Which got me thinking about a cooking class I took where we learned to blanch bacon before wrapping the meat for beef wellington.
 Yes, we boiled bacon!
 It rendered off some of the fat so the finished product wasn’t greasy.
 So, based on this, I decided to poach the meatballs first, just for a few minutes, then added them to the soup to finish cooking so you still got that flavour infusion without too much grease on top of the soup.